project-open-data/project-open-data.github.io/schema.md

 contactPoint	        | Contact Name        | Contact person's name for the asset.
 mbox			        | Contact Email       | Contact person's email address.
 identifier		        | Unique Identifier   | A unique identifier for the dataset or API as maintained within an Agency catalog or database.
-accessLevelComment | Public Access Level      | The degree to which this dataset **could** be made publicly-available, *regardless of whether it has been made available*.
+accessLevel | Public Access Level      | The degree to which this dataset **could** be made publicly-available, *regardless of whether it has been made available*.
 Choices: public (Data asset is or could be made publicly available to all without restrictions), restricted public (Data asset is available under certain use restrictions), or non-public (Data asset is not available to members of the public)

 "Common Core" Required-if-Applicable Fields
 -------------------------------------------